hkbakke/qubes-wireguard/README.md

 # Reusable wireguard template
-First create a template based on the fedora 38 template.
-Name the template `fedora-38-wireguard` or some other useful name.
+First create a template based on the fedora 42 xfce template.
+Name the template `fedora-42-xfce-wg` or some other useful name.
 Ensure the template has internet access unless you have some other way to get the repository code to the template (e.g. download via another AppVM).